 Optimize your service-related pages

 Below is a snippet of text from the GreenEarth Landscape Services (client) “Residential Irrigation” page.
 A similar snippet of text like this appears on all of their residential and commercial landscaping service pages.
-This would be very easy for you to replicate on your landscaping websites.
+This would be very easy for you to replicate on your site.

 Remember, your website needs to do everything possible to tell Google and the other search engines where your landscaping business is located and where you offer your services.
 Try to carve out two or three hours each month to implement the strategies we outlined above.
 Your hard work will pay off.